-What to expect at the end of the hot air balloon safari in Akagera National Park?
+What is there to expect at the end of the hot air balloon safari in Akagera National Park?

-The hot air balloon experience concludes with a champagne celebration after your landing, as is customary for hot air balloon safaris, and the receipt of a flight certificate signed by the Royal Hot Air Balloon pilots as a memento of this amazing day.
-All travelers are urged to wear closed shoes and, due to the cold temperature, travelers are also advised to bring a coat.
+The hot air balloon experience concludes with a champagne celebration after your landing, as is customary for hot air balloon safaris, and the receipt of a flight certificate signed by the Royal Hot Air Balloon Pilots as a memento of this amazing day.
+All travelers are urged to wear closed shoes, and due to the cold temperature, they are also advised to bring a coat.

 Akagera national park has sections of open grassland and a dozen marshy lakes typical of the African Savannah.
-Akagera national park preserves an acacia and shrub environment.
+Akagera National Park preserves an acacia and shrub environment.
 It is a sizable protected wetland with a high level of biodiversity.
-The majority of the large species like giraffes and elephants can only be seen in the Akagera National Park.
+The majority of the large species, like giraffes and elephants, can only be seen in Akagera National Park.
 The other parks do contain forest elephants, but it can be challenging to spot them.
 You can tour the park while on your endless game drive in the comfort of your safari vehicle.

 Boat trips on Lake Ihema

 Akagera National Park in Rwanda is famous as a significant bird-watching destination.
-Akagera national park offers unique bird species such as papyrus gonolek and shoebill.
-They are among the two critically endangered bird species that can be seen in the Akagera National Park alongside other common bird species like weavers, different kingfishers, and egrets.
-Bird watching can be done on a boat safari on Lake Ihema, or on a nature walk with an expert ranger escort, or on a wildlife game drive.
-Travelers can also observe aquatic life while bird watching on Lake Ihema that you wouldn't see while on a game drive through the Savannah grassland.
+Akagera National Park offers unique bird species such as the Papyrus gonolek and shoebill.
+They are among the two critically endangered bird species that can be seen in Akagera National Park alongside other common bird species like weavers, different kingfishers, and egrets.
+Bird watching can be done on a boat safari on Lake Ihema, on a nature walk with an expert ranger escorting you, or on a wildlife game drive.
+Travelers can also observe aquatic life while bird watching on Lake Ihema that they wouldn't see while on a game drive through the Savannah grasslands.
 Overall, we strongly recommend bird watching at Akagera National Park.

 Fishing at Akagera national park